-That’s why I’ve put together this guide to 55+ senior discounts in Canada to give you details about discounts, age requirements, and other essential information.
+I’ve put together this guide to give you details about discounts, age requirements, and other essential information.

 The Advantages of Having a CARP Membership

-Before I begin listing down the 55+ senior discounts in Canada that you can use, let’s first go over the Canadian Association of Retired Persons (CARP) and why it would be good to become a member.
+Before I begin listing down the discounts for Canadian seniors that you can use, let’s first go over the Canadian Association of Retired Persons (CARP) and why it would be good to become a member.

 The minimum age requirement depends on the partnering business, but it might be worth spending a little money each year for the membership in exchange for the discounts available.
-I have listed several 55+ senior discounts in Canada below, and many of them are exclusively available to CARP members.
+I have listed several seniors discounts below, and many of them are exclusively available to CARP members.

-I have divided this list of senior discounts in Canada based on different categories to help you find discounts on specific items, businesses, or services that you need.
+I have divided this list of seniors’ discounts based on different categories to help you find discounts on specific items, businesses, or services that you need.

 Senior Discounts on Food and at Restaurants

-This section of my guide to 55+ senior discounts in Canada will cover different restaurants and markets that offer senior citizen discounts on various items.
+This section of my guide to discounts for Canadian seniors will cover different restaurants and markets that offer senior citizen discounts on various items.

 Amaranth Foods: The Calgary-based health food store offers several discounts to all its customers.
 It designated Tuesdays as Seniors Day at its stores, and you can get a 10% discount on most items in the store if you are 65 or older.

-Bulk Barn: Bulk Barn is offering discounts to senior citizens and students every Tuesday.
+Bulk Barn: Bulk Barn locations offer daily senior discounts and student discounts every Tuesday.
 You can get a 10% discount on most items sold at Bulk Barn as a student with a valid student ID and if you are a senior citizen over the age of 65.

-IHOP: IHOP, one of the most famous breakfast chains worldwide, offers 55+ senior discounts in Canada through a 55+ menu with reduced prices that you can use at any of its locations in Canada.
+IHOP: IHOP, one of the most famous breakfast chains worldwide, offers senior discounts for Canadian seniors through a 55+ menu with reduced prices that you can use at any of its locations in Canada.